Datafable/diveboard-data-publication/standardization/add-fields.md

 n | waterBody | North Sea |
-n | locality | Cavall Bernat, Estartit & Medes Islands | Name of divespot, location n | occurrenceRemarks | One fin missing | Remarks about the observed species n | eventRemarks | Visibility poor | Remarks about the dive n | locationRemarks | Has ship wreckage since 2009 | Remarks about the dive site n | type | Event | `fixed value`
+n | locality | Cavall Bernat, Estartit & Medes Islands | Name of divespot, location n | occurrenceRemarks | One fin missing | Remarks about the observed species n | behavior | Remarks about the behavior of the observed species n | eventRemarks | Visibility poor | Remarks about the dive n | locationRemarks | Has ship wreckage since 2009 | Remarks about the dive site n | type | Event | `fixed value`